jaykay12/tech/_posts/2024-1-28-sharding-solrcloud.md

 There are concepts like: ShardHandlerFactory, ShardDoc which Distributed Searching uses, & was reused later in SolrCloud also.
 Will cover those later in the section of SolrCloud.

+#### Combining Distribution and Replication

+When we have a query volume that single shards cannot keep up with, it’s time to replicate each shard in your distributed search setup.

+   - The idea is to combine distributed search with replication.
+   - Combined distributed-replication configuration features a master server for each shard and then 1-n slaves that are replicated from the master.
+   - Query requests should be load balanced across each of the shard slaves.
+   - None of the master shards in this configuration know about each other.
+You index to each master, the index is replicated to each slave, and then searches are distributed across the slaves, using one slave from each master/slave shard.
+   -  Using ELBs or haProxies (this entire sharding & replication can be sorted)

 ## SolrCloud